JAWS’ 40th anniversary CAMP will be held September 5-7 at The Royal Sonesta - Dupont Circle Hotel in Washington, D.C. Registration is now open!

 2121 P Street NW, Washington, DC 20037

-Stay at the JAWS CAMP meeting venue and use the reservation link below for the discounted booking rate.
+Stay at the CAMP meeting venue and use the reservation link below for the discounted booking rate.

 Conference Speakers & Programming

-KEYNOTE SPEAKER:
+KEYNOTE SPEAKERS:

 Sally Buzbee is the U.S.-Canada editor for Reuters, overseeing coverage of the Trump administration and general news across the U.S. and Canada.
 She was the first woman to serve as executive editor of The Washington Post and also previously served as executive editor of The Associated Press.
 She began her career as a reporter in Kansas City, California and Washington, DC and spent five years in the Middle East overseeing AP’s coverage of the Iraq war.
 She has two grown daughters.